vitaly-t/connection-string/README.md

 ### Virtual Properties

-Type `ConnectionString` supports non-enumerable read-only properties `hostname`, `port` and `type` for compatibility with parsers that support only one host:
+Type `ConnectionString` supports non-enumerable read-only properties `hostname`, `port` and `type`, for easy compatibility with libraries that support only one host:

 * `hostname = hosts?.[0].name`
 * `port = hosts?.[0].port`